Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Results

-We further break the gravitational forces down in Fig.~\ref{fig:gravTorqueLinePlot}, showing the contributions of the gravitational effects from the gas, stars, and dark matter acting on the gas mass elements.\footnote{Note that the relative contributions were calculated at a single time point in post-processing, while the total gravitational torques were calculated from the summed net angular momentum change between snapshots ($\Delta$t=20 Myr), so they do not match precisely.} Torques from the stars tend to be the most significant gravitational torques within the innermost regions of the disk, while torques from the gas tend to be more significant within the outer disk.
-Torques from the dark matter, while not insignificant within the disk, become relatively more significant near the disk edge and into the iCGM, where gaseous and stellar torques drop off.
-In all cases except \textbf{m12b}, there is a turnover in the iCGM where the gravitational torques become a source of negative torques due to the dark matter structure.
+We further break the gravitational forces down in Fig.~\ref{fig:gravTorqueLinePlot}, showing the contributions of the gravitational effects from the gas, stars, and dark matter acting on the gas mass elements.\footnote{Note that the relative contributions were calculated at a single time point in post-processing, while the total gravitational torques were calculated from the summed net angular momentum change between snapshots ($\Delta$t=20 Myr), so they do not match precisely.} Torques from the stars tend to be the most significant gravitational torques within the innermost regions of the disc, while torques from the gas tend to be more significant within the outer disc.
+Torques from the dark matter, while not insignificant within the disc, become relatively more significant near the disc edge and into the iCGM, where gaseous and stellar torques drop off.
+In all cases except \textbf{m12b}, there is a turnover in the iCGM where the gravitational torques become a source of negative torques due to the triaxial dark matter halo structure \citep{shen21-DmHaloesInFIRE}.
+The dark matter torques arise primarily from the quadrupole component of the potential \citep{bowden13-TriaxialHaloes}, which we discuss in Sec.~\ref{sec:results-visualizing-torque}.
+The relative contributions from gas, stars, and dark matter largely stem from their distribution in these galaxies.
+In all cases, the distribution of gas drops off sharply at the disc edge \citep{trapp22}, and the scales of the stellar discs are even smaller (Table~\ref{table:discs}).
+A few notable differences between these galaxies are the extended stellar disc of \textbf{m12m}, which leads to more significant torques from stellar gravity at larger radii, the merger event in \textbf{m12f} which leads to much stronger dark matter torques in the iCGM, and the more compact nature (and history of weak bars) in \textbf{m12b}, which influences the strength of the stellar torques in the innermost regions.